 We see our existing and new partners far more focused.
 Their needs are refined, and they know exactly what they want.
 Their expectations are down-to-earth, and they are aware of the constraints, capacity, and budgeting of the organization they work in.
 They know where the internal obstacles lay (legacy systems, personal, procurement, infoSec, etc.), and understand that they have to include all of the different units starting from the beginning of the process.
 We’re seeing well-equipped champions leading startups through the complex paths of a corporation.

 Another significant shift in the innovation arena is the deep understanding that innovation culture is crucial, perhaps even more than the technology itself.
 Corporations are seeking to carry out in-depth processes that will change the mindset of their employees.
 The days of seeing numerous startups for the sake of innovation and moving on are over.
-The days of result-oriented workshops and processes that will develop the corporation's innovative imagination, together with tangible results, are here.
+The days of result-oriented incubators and processes that will develop the corporation's innovative imagination, together with tangible results, are here.

 The combination of these two shifts in mindset and action have created a significant change in the world of corporate innovation.
 At SOSA, we are feeling this new accelerated momentum: processes that have taken six to eight months in the past have now been shortened by almost half.
 Decisions that were dragged on and often fell between the cracks are now being made more easily.
 When goals are clearly defined and focused, the route towards accomplishing innovation is quicker, and ultimately more effective.